telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/custom-edit-toolbar-button.md

 ---
 title: Create Custom Edit Buttons
-page_title: Create Custom Edit Buttons | Kendo UI Grid Widget
+page_title: Create Custom Edit Buttons | Kendo UI Grid
 description: "Learn how to create a custom Edit button in the Kendo UI Grid widget by using AngularJS."
 slug: howto_create_custom_edit_buttons_grid
 ---

 # Create Custom Edit Buttons

 The example below demonstrates how to create a custom **Edit** button in the Toolbar of the Kendo UI Grid widget by using AngularJS.